Jor-D-Pabon/COVID-DATA-EXPLORATION-/README.md

 CREATE OR REPLACE TEMP TABLE POPVSVAC

 (

 continent string,

 location string,

 date datetime,

 population FLOAT64,

 new_vaccinations FLOAT64,

 People_Vaccinated FLOAT64);

 INSERT INTO POPVSVAC

 SELECT A.continent, A.location, A.date, A.population, B.new_vaccinations,
 Sum(B.new_vaccinations) OVER (PARTITION BY A.location ORDER BY A.location,A.date) as
 People_Vaccinated

 FROM `project-000-392922.CDD.covid_data_cases` B

 JOIN `project-000-392922.CDD.covid_data_death` A

-on B.location=A.location AND B.date = A.date
+ON B.location=A.location AND B.date = A.date

-where A.continent is not null
+WHERE A.continent is not null

 ##### PART 2/2 After creating a TEMP TABLE we can now find the percent of population whoare vaccinated.

 SELECT *, (People_Vaccinated)/(population)*100 AS Global_Percent

 FROM `project-000-392922._scriptcd5139e2214133ebf0955165d99a9611ef042ecb.POPVSVAC`

-Where continent is not null AND location is not null ORDER BY continent
+WHERE continent is not null AND location is not null

+ORDER BY continent